verbb/super-table/README.md

 <img src="https://raw.githubusercontent.com/engram-design/SuperTable/master/screenshots/settings.png" />

-Editing a Super Table is very similar to editing a Table.
-You define your columns, giving them a Name and Handle, and now have the option to select any installed field type.
+Creating a Super Table field is very similar to a Matrix field.
+First, select your desired Field Layout, then use the Configuration to define your fields.

-To edit the settings of a particular field, click on the small 'cog' icon on the far right of the table row.
-This will open a modal window where you can edit any settings for that field type.
-Don't forgot to hit Save button to save these field settings!

 ### Supported FieldTypes